Creating Spanish Style Homes website and blog header decor

 Here are construction photos showing how the Spanish-style barrel hallway was built.

-Once again, a red rosin paper template was made for another design element in this Montecito interior remodel.
+I also created a red rosin paper template for a barrel hallway.
 Here, the Artisan builder traces the template onto a sheet of plywood.
 Once he cuts two identical pieces of plywood, he can begin framing the arch.

 For a non-structural alcove like the one above, a simple barrel arch can be fabricated with structural plywood and standard lumber.
 2 x 4’s and 2 x 2’s can be cut to length and nailed at 4″ intervals as “ribs” that support the drywall.